DomoticASW/.github/profile/04-DevOps.md

 ### Washing machine

-This is one of the emulated device and is conveniently packaged as a Docker image.

-#### Publishing the Docker image

-A [GitHub action](https://github.com/DomoticASW/washing-machine/blob/main/.github/workflows/publish-docker-image.yml) was set up in order to build and publish the docker image after every release (which is done manually).

-The action is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation.
-The main changes are:
+[This](https://github.com/DomoticASW/washing-machine/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image the main changes to the one mentioned above are:

+- It runs once a release is published
 - It also adds a specific version tag to the image
-- It also uses another action so that my workflow can access the repository (actions/checkout v3).

 ### Smart window

-This is one of the emulated device and is conveniently packaged as a Docker image.

-#### Publishing the Docker image

-A [GitHub action](https://github.com/DomoticASW/window/blob/main/.github/workflows/publish-docker-image.yml) was set up in order to build and publish the docker image after every release (which is done manually).

-The action is the same as the washing machine action described before.
+[This](https://github.com/DomoticASW/window/blob/main/.github/workflows/publish-docker-image.yml) is the action used to build and publish the image the main changes to the one mentioned above are:

+- It runs once a release is published
+- It also adds a specific version tag to the image

 ### Lamp